IvanCraft623/Ranks/README.md

 # Features

 - You can set Temporal Ranks to players!
-- You can add codes to claim ranks!
+- You can add codes to claim temporal ranks!
 - If when you are creating a code you set code "random" a random code will be generated